 - Learn To Sail At The A.S.A.
 Sailing School Of The Year!

 - E-mail us or call us at (908) 489 - 0589

 At The True North Sailing Club we hope prospective members will really take the time to compare our program with other area sailing clubs because when they do we are sure they will realize where the best value in sailing is.

 - At some clubs annual skipper members’ dues are nearly twice the price of True North member fees.
 The problem with this policy besides the obvious fact of paying "Manhattan" prices to sail lies in the fact that skippers who are paying twice the price of crew members are highly unlikely to want to relinquish the helm while sailing with crew members who are paying half the rate that the skipper is paying.
 If the crew member doesn’t get an equal chance to drive it will be very difficult to become a better sailor.

 - At some clubs you must first go through an interview and bring letters of recommendation as part of the application process.
 Do you really want to sail at a club that will make you ask your boss for a letter to prove that you are "worthy"?
 Come on, we’re talkin’ sailing here not a job interview at a nuclear power plant!

 - Some clubs tout themselves as the "Ivy League" of sailing schools.
 Believe me they charge Ivy League prices for their sailing courses as well.

-- Some clubs insurance policies prohibit their members from sailing south of the Verrazano Bridge.
+- Some clubs insurance policies prohibit their members from sailing south of the Verrazano Bridge or North of the George Washington Bridge.
 If you want to get ocean sailing experience you’ve got to sail out of the Harbor.
 Be sure to ask about club sailing boundaries.

 - The True North Sailing School is the only A.S.A.
-Sailing School in the country to win the School of the Year Award six times in one decade.
+Sailing School in the country to win the School of the Year Award fifteen times.